 Mr. Kowaloff currently serves as a Director on the Company's Board of Directors.
-Formerly, Mr. Kowaloff served as a Sirona Director from 2004 through the Merger.
+Formerly, Mr. Kowaloff served as a Sirona Director from 2006 through the Merger and as a Director of Schick Technologies, Inc. ("Schick") from 2004 to 2006.
 Mr. Kowaloff served as a member of the Audit Committee of Sirona's Board of Directors from October 2004 through February 2016.
 Mr. Kowaloff served as a member of the Compensation Committee of Sirona's Board of Directors from August 2011 through February 2016.
 From June 2006 through February 2016, he served on the Nominating and Corporate Governance Committee and, until October 2011, on the Finance Committee of Sirona's Board of Directors.
 From October 2004 until June 2006, he served on the Compensation Committee of Sirona's Board of Directors, and as Chairman of the Special Litigation Committee from November 2004 until June 2006.
-From 1998 to 2003, Mr. Kowaloff served as a Managing Director of BNY Capital Markets, Inc. From 1991 to 1998, he was Chief Operating Officer and Senior Managing Director of Patricof & Company Capital Corporation.
+From 2014 to the present, Mr. Kowaloff has served as a director of United States Enrichment Corp, a wholly owned subsidiary of Centrus Energy.
+In 2014 and 2015, Mr. Kowaloff served as a director of Reichhold Chemicals, Inc. and from 2010 until 2012, he served as lead director of Metropolitan Health Networks, Inc. From 1998 to 2003, Mr. Kowaloff served as a Managing Director of BNY Capital Markets, Inc. From 1991 to 1998, he was Chief Operating Officer and Senior Managing Director of Patricof & Company Capital Corporation.
 Prior to that, Mr. Kowaloff was an attorney at the New York City firm of Willkie Farr & Gallagher, where he served as Senior Partner and Executive Committee Member and specialized in corporate and securities law and mergers and acquisitions.
 Mr. Kowaloff is currently a Trustee of Carleton College, the President and a Director of the PBP Foundation of New York, and a Director and Chairman of the Audit and Compliance and Compensation Committees of the Greater Hudson Valley Health System.
 Mr. Kowaloff received a B.A. from Carleton College and holds a Juris Doctor degree from Yale Law School.